 Cannabis use has been reported in a myriad of conditions like anxiety, post-traumatic stress disorder, insomnia, nausea, Tourette's syndrome, and epilepsy .
-However, cannabis also has undesired psychoactive and anxiety-inducing side effects.
+However, cannabis also has reported undesired psychoactive and anxiety-inducing side effects.
 The two main components of cannabis are tetrahydrocannabinol (THC), a hallucinogen, and cannabidiol (CBD), a cannabinoid.
-CBD Oil is a result of trying to obtain the benefits of cannabis without the unwanted side effects, and abuse potential.
+CBD oil is a result of trying to obtain the benefits of cannabis without the unwanted side effects, and abuse potential.

-CBD Oil and CBD products are almost pure cannabidiol, a non-psychotic constituent of cannabis and hemp plants, with only trace amounts of THC.
+CBD oil and CBD products are made of almost pure cannabidiol, a non-psychotic constituent of cannabis and hemp plants, with only trace amounts of THC.
 Hemp is a legal agricultural product containing no more than 0.3% THC, and is the plant used to make CBD products.

 The human body produces compounds and receptors similar in conformation to naturally occurring cannabinoids.
 The endocannabinoid system is made up of two types of cannabinoid receptors (CB1 & CB2) and anandamide, an endogenous ligand of those receptors.
 CB1 and CB2 are G-coupled protein receptors that exist on plasma membranes and trigger several difference cascades.
 CB1 receptors are located primarily in the brain, but found other places around the body including smooth muscle.
 CB2 receptors are found less abundantly than CB1 receptors, and in immune-system associated organs like the spleen .

-At the CB1 receptor, located mainly in neuronal cells, anandamide and CBD Oil affiliate themselves with the G-coupled protein receptor and modulate neurotransmitter release.
-The effect is anxiolytic as it decreases excessive neurotransmitter release that contributes to anxiety .
-At the CB2 receptor, located in the periphery of the body, the interaction of anandamide and CBD Oil with the receptor leads to an inhibition of adenylyl cyclase, decreasing cAMP levels, and stimulating beta arrestin to regulate ion channels.
-This interrupts pain signaling and stalls the release of pro-inflammatory mediators [3,4].
+At the CB1 receptor, located mainly in neuronal cells, anandamide and CBD is proposed to affiliate with the G-coupled protein receptor and modulate neurotransmitter release.
+Excessive neurotransmitter release contributes to anxiety .
+At the CB2 receptor, located in the periphery of the body, the interaction of anandamide and CBD oil with the receptor is believed to lead to an inhibition of adenylyl cyclase, decreasing cAMP levels, and stimulating beta arrestin to regulate ion channels.
+This is proposed to interrupt pain signaling and stall the release of pro-inflammatory mediators [3,4].